amr-khalil/Frontend-Projects/counter-app/README.md

 https://amr-khalil.github.io/Frontend-Projects/counter-app/

 ## Description
-This Project was implemented using xxxx.
-It is a xxxx.
+This Project was implemented using Html, CSS, Javascript.
+It is a counter app.

 ## Features
  - Vanilla JavaScript